Direct naar inhoud

 Registering with the local council

-Whether you are planning to stay in the Netherlands for a long time or just a short period, the first thing you need to do is register yourself at the local council so that you are included in the Personal Records Database (‘Basisregistratie Personen, BRP’).
+Whether you are planning to stay in the Netherlands for a long time or just a short period, the first thing you need to do is register with the local council so that you are included in the Personal Records Database (‘Basisregistratie Personen, BRP’).

 Obtaining a citizen service number